 “With the solar power tariff nose diving to Rs 2.50-Rs.275/per unit in the latest reverse bidding rounds, promoters and developers are forced to scout for low cost funds from overseas markets to be able to make their projects economically viable,” Pranav Mehta, Chairman, National Solar Energy Federation of India (NSEFI), told Arabian Business.

 "Middle East market, especially the sovereign and long funds based out of UAE, have been a favourite source for raising long-term funds by the Indian solar power developers."

 The cost for solar power companies to raise debt from the Indian market currently hovers around 10 – 11 percent, which will put a heavy burden on the project developers who have bid solar projects at ‘ultra low’ tariff in the recent bidding rounds, according to Pranav Mehta, who is also the Chairman-elect of Global Solar Council.

 Both Greenko and ReNew Power have gone in for big ticket M&A deals recently, which have also necessitated their need for further fund raising to finance their portfolio projects.
 ReNew Power has announced acquisition of Ostro Energy in April this year in a deal then valued at around $1.5 billion, the largest M&A deal in India in the renewable energy sector.

-The Greenko acquisition of Orange Renewable from Singapore’s AT Capital Group happened mid-this year at an enterprise value of $1 billion.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The Greenko acquisition of Orange Renewable from Singapore’s AT Capital Group happened mid-this year at an enterprise value of $1 billion.business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.